wd-hub/View-Discerning-Network/dataset/README.md

-## Please put your dataset of projected images in this folder.
+## Please deploy your dataset of projected images in this folder.